KobeNorris/CS597_Worklog/work log 5.md

             * Verify the Test Coverage report by diving into source code implementation
             * Update the readme file for Pet Clinic

-    * Try to generate Test Coverage report for Day Trader:
+    * Try to generate Test Coverage report for microservices demo:

+        * Time Spent: 2 Hours 30 Mins
+        * Date: Mar 3rd 8:00 - 10:30
+        * Description:
+            * Set up each service of microservices demo with Jacoco Java Agent and run the Integration code
-        *
+            * Generated Test Coverage report
+            * Verify the Test Coverage report by diving into source code implementation
+            * Update the readme file for microservices demo